James Tooley: Career background

 Tooley holds a PhD from the Institute of Education, University of London, an MSc from the Science Policy Research Unit, University of Sussex, and first class BSc honours in Logic and Mathematics, also from the University of Sussex.
 He began his career as a mathematics teacher in Zimbabwe (1983 to 1986), before moving to the National Foundation for Educational Research in England in 1988.
 He held short-term appointments at Simon Fraser University, Canada, and the University of the Western Cape, South Africa, while completing his PhD.
 His first post-doctoral position was with the University of Oxford's Department of Educational Studies, under Professor Richard Pring.
 From Oxford he moved to the University of Manchester in 1995; at the same time he also created the Education and Training Unit at the Institute of Economic Affairs in London.

 Tooly was professor at the University of Newcastle upon Tyne, where he directed the E. G. West Centre.
 For his research on private education for the poor in India, China and Africa, Tooley was awarded the gold prize in the first International Finance Corporation/Financial Times Private Sector Development Competition in September 2006.
 From 2007 to 2009, he was founding President of the Education Fund, Orient Global, and lived in Hyderabad, India.
 He is currently chairman of education companies in Ghana (Omega Schools Franchise Ltd) and India (Empathy Learning Systems Pvt Ltd) creating low cost chains of low cost private schools.
 He also holds an appointment as an Adjunct Scholar at the Cato Institute and serves on the Advisory Council of the Institute of Economic Affairs as well as on the Academic Advisory Council of Civitas: The Institute for the Study of Civil Society.
 He also serves on the Board of Visitors of Ralston College, a start-up liberal arts college in Savannah.

 University of Buckingham

 James Nicholas Tooley is a professor of educational entrepreneurship and of education policy at the University of Buckingham.
 In July 2020, Tooley was appointed as the new Vice-Chancellor of the University of Buckingham, succeeding Sir Anthony Seldon from 1 October 2020.

 In October 2024 it was announced that Tooley had been suspended as Vice-Chancellor of Buckingham University because of serious allegations which had been made against him.
 He was reinstated in January 2025 after an investigation found that the allegations were not substantiated.
 The investigation was carried out by Joseph O’Brien KC, who at the same time investigated Tooley’s allegations that his suspension was due to opposition to his political views and his belief in free speech and academic freedom.
 O’Brien found that Tooley’s allegations were without merit.

+Tooley left his role as the university's Vice-Chancellor in December 2025 at the end of his five-year contract.